 Many people are unhappy because they don’t believe they deserve to be happy and lock themselves into behaviour patterns that make them sad.
 It would be best if you trashed your unhappy thoughts and trends.

-Some people have been unhappy for so long they have forgotten what happiness looks like and feels like.
-Envisioning yourself happy can help create the happiness habit.
-Thinking about your happiness will also help counterbalance times when you are unhappy or working through unpleasant tasks.
+Some people have been unhappy for so long that they have forgotten what happiness looks like.
+Envisioning yourself happy can help create a happiness habit.
+Thinking about your satisfaction will also help counterbalance times when you are unhappy or working through unpleasant tasks.
 Think about difficult times as simply stepping stones to happy times.

 - What can you do this week to achieve a small goal?